January 5, 2024. 9 a.m. – 3 p.m. Eastern Time Zone (Live, Interactive Webinar)

 Certificates of completion will be awarded at the end of the workshop day to participants who meet our requirements.
 We will determine conference attendance through Zoom logs (as Zoom tracks when people enter and leave a conference), ensuring participants were attending during the entire conference.
 NOTE: You must use your own computer, if you and an office mate are attending the conference, do not surf off somebody else’s monitor because Zoom will state you weren’t in attendance.
 Your fillable PDF workshop evaluation will be emailed to you prior to the conference.
 Please fill out this evaluation and email it back to us at the same email address that sent you the evaluation.
 PDF Certificates of completion will be emailed to participants within 48 hours upon the return of the workshop evaluation.

 This course is approved for 5 NBCC Clock Hours (LPC, LAC, LCADC, CADC, LMFT) of continuing education (NBCC Provider #6532).
-The Opioid Crisis in NJ: Current Trends and Evidence Based Treatment Options, Course #3604, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Advanced Counselor Training, LLC as an individual course.
-Individual courses, not providers, are approved at the course level.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-ACE course approval period: 06/01/2021 – 06/01/2023.
-Social workers completing this course receive 5 Clinical continuing education credits.
+The Opioid Crisis in NJ: Current Trends and Evidence Based Treatment Options, Course #4945, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Advanced Counselor Training, LLC as an individual course.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE course approval period: 05/03/2023 – 05/03/2025.
+Social workers completing this course receive 5 clinical continuing education credits.

 Course Content Level: